 Flight archery is a specialised archery discipline in which the name of the game is to get the arrow to fly as far as you can.
 Specialized flight bows have been developed for this purpose, a flight bow is normally a recurve or compound bow and sometimes (because flight archery uses short arrows, for aerodynamic reasons) the arrow can be drawn back inside the arc of the bow limbs and can rest on the arm of the archer to allow for a greater draw and greater power in the shot.

-Mounted archers tend to use a specialised type of traditional recurve barebow which you’ll see referred to as a horse bow.
+Mounted archers tend to use a specialised type of small traditional recurve barebow which you’ll see referred to as a horse bow or a shortbow.

 A foot bow is a specialist type of bow, normally a composite bow with a big draw weight, designed to be drawn from a lying position using both hands whilst the feet hold the bow.
 This type of bow is designed for raw power and you’ll find them used in flight archery.

-The longbow is a traditional (one piece or 'self') bow and the most widely known example is the English longbow which was normally made from yew or wych elm woods.
-Modern longbows can be made from laminating different materials together to give a lighter and stronger result.
+The longbow is a traditional (one piece or ‘self’) bow and the most widely known example is the English longbow which was normally made from yew or wych elm woods.
+Modern longbows (like these in our best longbow roundup) can be made from laminating different materials together to give a lighter and stronger result.
 A longbow has rounded limbs and is normally as big as an archer standing over 5 feet (1.5 m) to allow a full draw.

 The limbs on a longbow are normally not recurved and this gives the bow the well known D shape.